deepu105/auth0-assistant0/docs/langchain-next-js/auth-for-rag.md

 By the end of this quickstart, you should have a Next.js application that can:

-1. Retrieve authorized data as context for a RAG pipeline using Vercel AI.
+1. Retrieve authorized data as context for a RAG pipeline using LangChain.
 2. Use Auth0 FGA to determine if the user has authorization for the data.

 ## Prerequisites